Wine and Cava lovers shouldn’t miss this exhibition!

 After going to a parade that morning, we walked the two blocks from our apartment to the entrance and bought our tickets and wine glasses.

 Occasionally a wine would catch our attention and had to be dealt with but mainly we were cava hunting.
 The had developed a way to price their products by a ticket system.
 We had purchased fifty tickets at the entrance and the various cava makers would charge 2-5 tickets for a glass, depending on price essentially.
-There were a couple of rare glasses going for 6 tickets each, so of course we had to see what those were about.
-Mimi worked her way through the rose’ cava’s and I went by recommendations based on whatever was the driest.
+There were a couple of rare glasses going for 6 tickets each, so of

 The festival was located at the edge of a park, so we decided to go for a walk to work off some of the alcohol.
 What we hadn’t realized was that there were dozens of food trucks set up in the park.
 For two people in need of something in their stomach to soak up some alcohol, this was like walking into Willy Wonka’s Chocolate Factory.